smart-core-os/sc-api/docs/src/guide/README.md

 ## Names

 Everything that can be queried or controlled in a Smart Core building has a name.
-In the [Getting Started](#getting-started) example we used the name `my-device` to identify within the Smart Core server located at `10.11.100.200:23557` the thing that we wished to turn on.
+In the [Getting Started](#getting-started) example we used the name `my-device` to identify the thing that we wished to turn on within the Smart Core server located at `10.11.100.200:23557`.

 Names in Smart Core are simply a sequence of characters, there is no restriction on length, content, format, or anything else. `my-device`, `The Front Door`, `cn=Office,dc=Company`, `uk/lon/hq/l14/printer2`, and `LT_021` are all perfectly valid Smart Core names.
+If your building has a naming standard, we don't want to get in the way of that.

 The thing that is identified by a name is a logical component of a building, it responsible for some aspect of the buildings function.
-It could be a space `room-42`, a device `visitor-kiosk`, or a sub-device `tv/left-speaker`.
-If it is replaced, maybe it is faulty, then the Smart Core name remains the same as the building function hasn't changed.
+It could be a space `room-42`, a device `visitor-kiosk` or sub-device `tv/left-speaker`, or a Smart Core node `lobby-controller`.
+If it is replaced, maybe it is faulty, then the Smart Core name remains the same as the building function hasn't changed, everything that references that name continues to work.

 ### Best Practices